Argentum047/winter-custom-keyboard/Argentum047.md

 project: "Sick Open Source Mechanical Keyboard Design"
 ---

-# Open Source Mechanical Keyboard
+# Open Source Mechanical Keyboard (PROJECT IN PLANNING, NOT YET READY TO BEGIN)

 ## The design and planning of a custom mechanical keyboard built from the ground up; everything is (mostly) going to be designed from scratch (some parts just not worth designing because they already exist on the market).
 I also plan to make this as cheap and affordable as possible, so people can just get all of the parts themselves and then assemble it.